-Let us now use this definition of the observer to derive the laws of physics.
+Let us now use the definition of the observer (Axiom 1) to derive the fundamental physics.

 Our starting point will be the definition of the observer that we will use to maximize the entropy of $\rho$ using the method of the Lagrange multipliers.
 We recall that our definition of the observer is: